 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to cardiomyopathy.
+- Your symptoms, including any that may seem unrelated to cardiomyopathy, and when they began

-- Write down key personal information, including a family history of cardiomyopathy, heart disease, stroke, high blood pressure or diabetes and any major stresses or recent life changes.
+- Key personal information, including a family history of cardiomyopathy, heart disease, stroke, high blood pressure or diabetes, and any major stresses or recent life changes

 - What's the most likely cause of my symptoms?